threefoldtech/info_grid/src/TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md

 ***
 ### More Information

 Now that you have farmed TFT, you might want to invest those farming rewards into the TF ecosystem.
-If you want to know more about the role of a validator and how to become one, read this [VALIDATOR FAQ](../../faq/faq.md#validators-faq).
+If you want to know more about the role of a validator and how to become one, read this [VALIDATORS FAQ](../../faq/faq.md#validators-faq).
 ***
 ## How to Stake TFT